rfo909/CFT/README.md

 ## Terminal based - shell-like

-The REPL makes it act like a shell, with cd, ls, pwd, cat, more and edit, for navigating the directory tree, and inspecting files, but it's really about creating and running functions.
+The REPL makes it act like a shell, for navigating the directory tree, and inspecting files:

-One-line functions can be created directly from the command line interface, but most functions are created using an editor.
+- cd
+- ls
+- pwd
+- cat
+- more
+- edit

+However, CFT is really about creating and running functions.

+Originally, the idea was to build code from the bottom up, one line at a time, interactively, but nowadays we usually edit script code in some editor.

+The shortcut @e opens current script file to be edited in notepad or notepad++ on windows, and whatever preferred editor is selected on Linux.

 ### Shortcuts